xarayvl/VERTEX-Music/README.md

 ## ⚖️ Disclaimer

-VERTEX Music is an independent portfolio project.
+VERTEX Music is an independent non-serious project.
 It doesn't claim ownership of any third-party music, artwork, or branding used during development.

 <br/>